ACS is well know for their natural sound.

-The way sound reflected (and re-reflected) the position a sound source within a room as well as how the sum of direct and reflected sound is perceived by a listener at a particular position is what we call acoustics.
+The way sound reflected (and re-reflected) by a sound source at a certain position as well as how the sum of direct and reflected sound is perceived by a listener at a particular position is what we call acoustics.

-All loudspeakers together build a field of “virtual” sound reflections which will change the acoustics.
+All loudspeakers together build a field of sound reflections which will change the acoustics.

 Generally a number of acoustics presets are programmed and together with the original acoustics of a particular venue this will enable the user to select, the acoustics best suited for particular type of performance.

-So with the push of a button ACS can change the relatively dry acoustics of the typical modern theatre (suited for speech) into acoutics suited for chamber music or the lively acoustics of a good concert hall
+So with a simple push of a button on a remote control.
+ACS can change the relatively dry acoustics of for example the typical modern Theater (suited for speech) into acoustics suited for chamber music or the lively acoustics of a good concert hall etc.

-In churches ACS systems are applied to change the acoustics between relatively dry used during lectures and amplified music to acoustics with longer reverberation times for organ, choir and congregational singing.
+In Churches ACS systems are applied to change the acoustics during a service between dry acoustics for speech to acoustics with longer reverberation times for organ, choir and congregational singing.

 The ACS signal processing

-Because different venues require different solutions, 4 processing modules were developed.
-One, or a combination of these modules are integrated in the main processing system and together they will form the system for variable acoustics
+Because different venues require different solutions, 4 software processing modules were developed.
+One, or a combination of these modules are integrated in the main processing system and together they will form the system for variable acoustics.

 ACS loudspeakers are generally integrated at many locations in the interior of a hall.
 Microphones record sound at a high quality from positions near the performers on stage.
 It is not uncommon that functionality can be shared, as for example combined use of amplifiers and loudspeakers for ACS and immersive sound/surround sound systems or use of ACS microphone signals for recordings or audio distribution systems.